rinsuki/FruitXR/README.md

 A.

-* I don't want to mess around with C++ codebases if there are other way to do that
 * I think it would be good to avoid MoltenVK as long as application isn't requires it
   * (Monado's compositor uses Vulkan AFAIK)
 * I don't have a idea to how adopt macOS IPC/shared textures way to Monado's codebase